-The first step you should take when your drain is clogged is to use a plunger.
-Plungers are relatively inexpensive (you probably already have at least one in your house) and can be used on most types of drains, including toilets, sinks, and bathtubs.
+The first step you should take when your drain is clogged (or if you have a slow drain) is to use a plunger.
+Plungers are relatively inexpensive (you probably already have at least one in your house) and can be used on most drains, including toilets, sinks, and bathtubs.

-For best results, make sure the plunger you’re using is appropriate for the size and shape of the drain.
+For best results, ensure the plunger you’re using is appropriate for the size and shape of the drain.
 Fill the sink or tub with enough water to cover the bell of the plunger.
 This will create a seal so the plunger can work effectively.

-Place the plunger over the drain and push and pull it up and down vigorously.
+Place the plunger over the drain and vigorously push and pull it up.

-You may need to repeat this process a few times before the clog starts to loosen.
+You may need to repeat this process a few times before the clog loosens.
 Once it does, you should be able to flush the drain with hot water to remove any remaining debris.

-Do not use a plunger if you’re also using a liquid cleaner, as it can splash upon you.
+Do not use a plunger if you also use a liquid cleaner, as it can splash upon you.

 Unclogging Drains with Hot Water

-The heat can help break down any grease or soap scum that may be causing the clog.
+The heat can help break down any grease or soap scum causing the drain clog.
 To do this, simply boil a pot of water and pour it down the drain.
 Be careful not to splash the hot water on yourself.

 It’s important to note that boiling water can soften or damage PVC pipes, so it’s best to use this method sparingly to avoid causing any damage.